South Sudan rebels force army from eastern base and town

 The recent fighting has uprooted tens of thousands of people, according to the United Nations.

-In an emailed statement, Peter Konyi Kubrin, an SSDA spokesman, said rebels found the bodies of more than 50 soldiers in Boma town after the army fled.
+In an emailed statement, Peter Konyi Kubrin, an SSDA spokesman, said rebels found more than 50 dead bodies in the town after the army fled.
 The figure could not be independently verified.

 Since winning independence from Sudan in 2011, South Sudan has been struggling to impose its authority across vast swathes of territory teeming with weapons after decades of civil war with Khartoum.